Copper Roofing: Everything You Need to Know Before Installing

-WRITTEN BY The Embry's Team
+WRITTEN BY The Embry's Team7 minutes READ

 If you’re considering copper roofing for your residential or commercial property, you’re not alone.
 Known for its longevity, beauty, and resistance to the elements, copper has been used for centuries on everything from cathedrals to estate homes.
 While copper is one of the more premium roofing materials, its performance and lifespan often justify the investment.